goodyweb/reminder-bot/README.md

 - Run command <code>php artisan migrate</code> to generate all table migrations which is exist in this project.
 - Run command <code>php artisan optimize</code> to creates a compiled file of commonly used classes in other to reduce the amount of files that must be included on each request.
 - Run <code>php artisan serve</code> to start your laravel server.
-- You can now register a new user to use the application.
+- You can now register a new user to use the system.

+## Steps to follow<a name="steps-to-follow"></a>
+1. Register
+2. Login
+3. Forgot your password
+4. Dashboard <br>
+After logging in for the first time, you can see on the dashboard the number of users, all reminders, and the upcoming events.
+5. View, Edit, and Delete Reminder <br>
+If you go to Reminders.
+Here you can view all reminders.
+Reminders can be viewed, edited, deleted from here.
+6. Reminders <br>
+    - Card View

+    - Table View

+7. Add New Reminder
+    - Multiple Reminder

+    - Countdown Reminder

 ## About Laravel